RushiMayur/lem-job-sched/README.md

 ## Design Decisions

 - **Frontend**: ReactJS is used for building the UI.
-It allows users to input job details and schedule jobs. (in pages/api/index.js)
+It allows users to input job details and schedule jobs.
+[View index.js](https://github.com/RushiMayur/lem-job-sched/blob/main/pages/index.js)
+ (in pages/index.js)
 - **Backend**: The backend is built using Node.js and Next.js API routes.
-The `kafkajs` library is used to interact with Kafka for asynchronous job scheduling. (pages/schedule.js)
+The `kafkajs` library is used to interact with Kafka for asynchronous job scheduling. [pages/api/schedule.js](pages/api/schedule.js)
+ (pages/api/schedule.js)
 - **Kafka**: Kafka is used to send job messages to a Kafka topic (`jobs-topic`), where the jobs are processed asynchronously.
 - **Docker**: Docker Compose is used to set up Kafka and Zookeeper for message brokering.